 During their time at Golden Hill, pupils will be encouraged to read regularly and it is our aim to instil a love of reading in every pupil.
 Pupils will have the opportunity to listen to a teacher read daily for pleasure, helping to choose the texts they listen to.
 We aim to provide a book rich environment where all adults within school demonstrate a love of reading which will encourage every pupil to become a reader.

 At Golden Hill, reading is taught through systematic synthetic phonics.
-We follow the Letters and Sounds Programme across both Key Stages, where the children are set accordingly to the phase they are working towards.
-To supplement the teaching of Letters and Sounds, pupils will receive a book that will be phonically decodable from the Oxford Reading Tree Scheme.
-In Key Stage 2, pupils who require the teaching of phonics will do so through Fast Track Phonics.
+We have fidelity to the Red Rose Phonics across both Key Stages, where the children are set accordingly to the phase they are working towards.
+To supplement the teaching of phonics, pupils will receive a book that will be phonically decodable from the our Reading Scheme.
+Golden Hill does not follow 1 reading scheme but uses texts from a variety of schemes, such as Oxford Reading Tree, Dandelions, Big Cat phonics.
+These reading schemes have been chosen as pupils attending Golden Hill access different reading schemes in their mainstream schools.
+These reading schemes meet individual pupil needs.
+In Key Stage 2, pupils who require the teaching of phonics will do so through Fast Track Phonics or Bounce Back Phonics.

 Staff will assess pupils’ reading regularly and pupils will be given specific reading targets during their time at Golden Hill.
 These targets will be used during every reading session between a pupil and adult.
 These smart targets will enable pupils to know how they can be better readers.